Search

 As Christians it is tempting to want to love without limits - to give ourselves entirely to other people and focus on their needs rather than our own.
 Ghandi once said that the best way to find yourself was to ‘lose yourself in the service of others.’
 But in Jesus we see a model of a human loving and giving perfectly - and we also see limits to that giving.
 Jesus sometimes moved away from people in need to pray (see Luke 5:16), to sleep (Matthew 8:24) or to find space for his own emotions (Matthew 14:10-13).
 So where does the balance lie in how we care for people?

 One often used word in this area is that of empathy.
 Empathy is about more than just understanding what someone is feeling - it involves feeling someone’s pain, and communicating to them that you really understand what they are going through.
 Empathy seems to be a vital skill in human relationships.
 The element of being able to understand the world from someone else’s perspective is a crucial part of social interaction.
 Understanding why people act and react the way they do is what makes us able to share our space and our lives with them.
-Research suggests there is a natural variance in how ‘reactive’ your mirror neurones are - some people are more naturally empathetic than others, and such variation may explain why some people are more naturally drawn to caring roles or situations.
+Research suggests there is a natural variance in how ‘reactive’ your mirror neurons are - some people are more naturally empathetic than others, and such variation may explain why some people are more naturally drawn to caring roles or situations.
 Empathy has been demonstrated to be a really important construct in caring professions like medicine, counselling etc - but there is a problem.
 Too much empathy seems to lead to an increased risk of burnout and compassion fatigue.

 The roots of why this is the case seem to lie in what empathy involves at a brain level.
 Empathy is an instinctive ability to place yourself in someone else’s position and understand what they are feeling.
 More than that though, empathy involves an element of mirroring those feelings in what you experience yourself - it involves an emotional reaction yourself as you reach out to others.
 Research has demonstrated the role of what are called mirror neurons - neurons which are triggered when we see another human experiencing an emotion, and go on to trigger something of the same emotion in us - mirroring what we see them experiencing.
 Although there’s still debate amongst experts, the role of mirror neurons suggests that empathy means we experience something of what we would literally feel were we in the other person’s shoes.
 We know however that it is their experience, not ours, so that’s what makes it empathy.